Some Lagrangian quiver Grassmannians for the equioriented cycle: Symplectic torus action

 and by diagonal multiplication by the scalar $z^{-2n-1}$, which acts trivially on our quiver Grassmannian.
 Therefore the attracting loci for the two actions coincide.
 Moreover, the second action preserves $X(n,2n)^{sp}$, thus for any symplectic juggling pattern $\J$ we have

 \end{proof}

-Recall from the previous section that the one-dimensional orbits for the action of $T$ encode all the information necessary to recover the $G$-orbit closure inclusion order.
+From the previous section, we know that the 1-dimensional orbits for the action of $T$ encode all the information necessary to recover the $G$-orbit closure inclusion order.
 We prove this to be true for $T^{sp}$ and the $G^{sp}$-orbits as well.